A journey through the history of medieval castles

 © History Skills

 Castles were a type of defensive structure built during the Middle Ages.
-They were important buildings for almost a thousand years before the development of gunpower weapons made them obsolete.
+They were important buildings for almost a thousand years before gunpower weapons made them obsolete.

 Almost all countries in Europe spent significant sums of money on building castles in their lands as a way of protecting their most valuable regions.